-Support of NCOs' activities in the form of subsidies is provided as per Appendix #I to the Procedure.208 Subsidies are allocated and used exclusively for the fulfillment of NCOs' statutory goals and objectives, including for its ongoing upkeep (general operations), the strengthening of its material and technical base, and socially significant activities.209
+NCOs' statutory goals and objectives, including for its ongoing upkeep (general operations), the strengthening of its material and technical base, and socially significant activities.
+216

 NCOs carrying out socially significant activities and participating in the formation of civil society in the RUz can apply for subsidies.
-The Parliamentary Commission distributes subsidies on the basis of applications from NCOs.210
+The Parliamentary Commission distributes subsidies on the basis of applications from NCOs.
+217

 Some NCOs are financed outside the general procedure for allocation of subsidies, since they are considered as an independent object of financing.
-Examples of these NCOs include the National Association of Non-Governmental Non-Commercial Organizations of Uzbekistan (NANNOUz), the National Association of Electronic Mass Media, the Regional Policy Foundation, the Public Foundation for the Support and Development of Independent Print Media and News Agencies, the Ecological Movement of Uzbekistan, and the Yuksalish Nationwide Movement.
+Examples of these NCOs include the National Association of Non-Governmental Non-Commercial Organizations of Uzbekistan (NANNOUZ), the National Association of Electronic Mass Media, the Regional Policy Foundation, the Public Foundation for the Support and Development of Independent Print Media and News Agencies, the Ecological Movement of Uzbekistan, and the Yuksalish Nationwide Movement.

-Budgetary funds allocated to these institutions are used for office maintenance and the realization of their statutory objectives.211
+Budgetary funds allocated to these institutions are used for office maintenance and the realization of their statutory objectives.
+218

 The general procedure for distribution of subsidies is as follows.
-After it has considered NCOs' proposals and the results of their examination by the Fund, the Parliamentary Commission makes a decision on the feasibility and necessary amounts of subsidies and sends a budget request before June 20th of the calendar year to the CM of the RUz to be included in the draft state budget of the RUz for the following year.212
+After it has considered NCOs' proposals and the results of their examination by the Fund, the Parliamentary Commission makes a decision on the feasibility and necessary amounts of subsidies and sends a budget request before June 20th of the calendar year to the CM of the RUz to be included in the draft state budget of the RUz for the following year.
+219